Indra Nooyi (born 28 October 1955) is an Indian American business executive and former CEO of PepsiCo.

 On December 11, 2018, Pichai testified before the U.S. House Judiciary Committee on a wide range of Google-related issues such as the alleged, potential political bias on Google’s platforms, the company’s alleged plans for a “censored search app” in China, and its privacy practices.
 Pichai, in response, stated that Google employees cannot influence search results.
 He also stated that Google users can opt out of having their data collected and that “there are no current plans for a censored search engine” in China.
 Wired’s Issie Lapowsky characterized Pichai’s appearance before the committee as one “major missed opportunity,” since, as she wrote, its members “staked out opposite sides of a partisan battle,” and presented to the public “a foreboding reminder of Congress’s continued technological ignorance.”

-- Express Entry: Another 5,000 invited in all-program draw
+- Express Entry: 6,000 receive ITAs by IRCC in latest draw